torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 ---------
 The mechanism by which a device may coherently access and cache host memory.

-Largely transparent to Linux once configured.
+Largely transparent to GNU/Linux once configured.

 CXL.mem
 ---------
 The mechanism by which the CPU may coherently access and cache device memory.

-Largely transparent to Linux once configured.
+Largely transparent to GNU/Linux once configured.

 Device Types